GOZ4EL/sql-scripts/README.md

 It contains:

 - Biblioteca.sql
-	> Contains information about a library, and makes some basci queries.
+	> Contains information about a library, and makes some basic queries.